 Remember, this is not a perfect strawberry-rhubarb pie: it's a rustic, casual French galette!
 It will taste every bit as delicious when it comes out of the oven with a crisp golden crust and a sweet strawberry filling.

-Once completely cook, store any leftover galette covered in the refrigerator.
-Gently reheat it for a few seconds in a microwave, or in the oven on a baking sheet.
+Once completely cooked, store any leftover galette covered in the refrigerator.
+Gently reheat it in the oven at 375°F. for about 10 minutes to warm it up slightly before serving.

 Gluten-Free Strawberry Rhubarb Galette